UreaLaden/book_app/README.md

 A full-stack application for a book list which will include the ability to search the Google Books API

 ## Getting Started

-In the terminal run the command `npm install` to install the required dependencies
+- In the terminal run the command `npm install` to install the required dependencies.
+- From the terminal run the command `nodemon` or `node server.js` to launch the local server
+- The application will be available from any browser at https://localhost:3001

 ## Architecture